-When the DynamicsWorld::update() method is called, collision detection is performed and the position and orientation of the bodies are updated accordingly.
-After updating the world, you will be able to get the updated position and orientation of the bodies for the next frame.
-Make sure that you call the DynamicsWorld::start() method before calling the DynamicsWorld::update() method.
+To update the physics world, you need to use the DynamicsWorld::update() method.
+This method will perform collision detection and update the position and orientation of the bodies and joints.
+After updating the world, you will be able to get the new position and orientation of your bodies for the next frame to render.
+This method requires a timeStep parameter.
+This is the amount of time you want to advance the physics simulation (in seconds).